Frequently Asked Questions

 There are a number of reasons why an aircraft may have to cancel its appearance at the event.
 These include operational commitments & aircraft serviceability, which are outside the control of the Event Organiser.

 There is a disabled car park with a dedicated hosting team to ensure disabled visitors are well looked after at the air show.
 The disabled car park is connected via a hard-standing taxiway to the main thoroughfare of traders, exhibitors and ground displays.
-Follow the nationally recognised ‘wheelchair’ symbol to be directed to the disabled car park.
+Follow the nationally recognised ‘wheelchair’ symbol to be directed to the disabled car park; visitors should clearly display their blue disabled badges as soon as you get to the Air Show direction signs to be directed toward the correct entry point.
 Please note, the disabled car park is filled on a first come, first served basis, with limited spaces available.

 Event Mobility Charitable Trust will be providing electric scooters and manual wheelchairs for the use of disabled, elderly and mobility impaired visitors to the show.
-To reserve an electric scooter or manual wheelchair you can book online at the Event Mobility Website.
+To reserve an electric scooter or manual wheelchair you can book online at the Event Mobility Website in due course.

 Unfortunately, the Cosford train station does not have disabled access.
 We cannot recommend the use of Cosford train station to people who are unable to manage steps.